Milton Keynes Dons F.C.: 2018–2023: Bounce-back and search for stability

-2023–present: Return to League Two
+2023–2026: Return to League Two

 On 27 May 2023, MK Dons appointed Graham Alexander as their new head coach.
 After an eight-match winless run, Alexander was sacked with MK Dons in 16th place.
 On 17 October 2023, MK Dons announced that they had appointed Gateshead manager Mike Williamson as their new head coach.
 He led MK Dons to a 4th-placed finish, where they faced Crawley Town in the play-off semi-finals.
 Crawley won 8–1 on aggregate, inflicting the largest play-off defeat in EFL history on the club.
 This was the sixth time MK Dons had competed in the play-offs without reaching a final.

 On 9 August 2024, the owner, Pete Winkelman, sold the club to a Kuwait-based consortium, with Fahad Al Ghanim becoming the club's new chairman, representing the first change in ownership since the club's inception.
 After four losses in the opening six games, including a 3–0 defeat to arch-rivals AFC Wimbledon, Mike Williamson was appointed as the manager of Carlisle United on 19 September, with the Cumbrians meeting the release clause in his contract.
 MK Dons appointed Williamson's replacement, the Crawley Town boss Scott Lindsey, on 25 September 2024.
 Lindsey's contract was terminated on 2 March 2025, with the club in 17th place, following a run of just two wins from 14 league games.
 On 15 April 2025, Paul Warne was announced as the Head Coach on a 'long term' deal with just 4 games remaining of the 2024–25 EFL League Two season.

+Warne achieved promotion with the club at the end of the 2025–26 season, guiding Milton Keynes Dons to League One with a game in hand.
+They missed out on the title on the final day of the season to Bromley after being held to a 1–1 draw against Fleetwood Town but were promoted as runners-up.